About the NCR Department

 - City’s General Fund: General funds are used to cover some of the access and outreach work.

 - Community Development Block Grant (CDBG): CDBG funds are used to cover some of the Access and Outreach work.

-- Consolidated Tax Increment Finance District (TIF): TIF funds are used exclusively for neighborhood support.
-TIF funds only support direct neighborhood programming and the portion of the department’s working to support neighborhoods.
+- Consolidated Tax Increment Finance District (TIF): TIF funds are used exclusively in the department for neighborhood support.
+The department only uses TIF funds for direct neighborhood programming and the portion of the department’s working to support neighborhoods.

 Results Minneapolis Report